ldbc/ldbc_snb_interactive_v1_impls/README.md

         * If the validation failed, the results are saved to the `validation_params-failed-expected.json` and `validation_params-failed-actual.json` files.
     * **Parallelism:** The execution must be single-threaded to ensure a deterministic order of operations.

-    For the data sets generated with [Datagen v0.3.6](https://github.com/ldbc/ldbc_snb_datagen_hadoop/releases/tag/v0.3.6), pre-generated [validation parameters for SF0.1 to SF10](https://pub-383410a98aef4cb686f0c7601eddd25f.r2.dev/interactive-v1/validation_params-sf0.1-sf10.tar.zst) are available.

 3. Run the benchmark with the `driver/benchmark.sh` script.

     * **Inputs:**
         * The query substitution parameters are taken from the directory set in `ldbc.snb.interactive.parameters_dir` configuration property.
-        * The update streams are the `updateStream_*_{forum,person}.csv` files from the location set in the `ldbc.snb.interactive.updates_dir` configuration property.
+        * The update streams are the files from the `inserts` and `deletes` directories in the directory `ldbc.snb.interactive.updates_dir` configuration property.
-            * To get *2n* write threads, the framework requires *n* `updateStream_*_forum.csv` and *n* `updateStream_*_person.csv` files.
-            * If you are generating the data sets from scratch, set `ldbc.snb.datagen.serializer.numUpdatePartitions` to *n* in the [data generator](https://github.com/ldbc/ldbc_snb_datagen_hadoop) to get produce these.
-        * The goal of the benchmark is the achieve the best (lowest possible) `time_compression_ratio` value while ensuring that the 95% on-time requirement is kept (i.e. 95% of the queries can be started within 1 second of their scheduled time).
+        * The goal of the benchmark is to achieve the best (lowest possible) `time_compression_ratio` value while ensuring that the 95% on-time requirement is kept (i.e. 95% of the queries can be started within 1 second of their scheduled time).
 If your benchmark run returns "failed schedule audit", increase this number (which lowers the time compression rate) until it passes.
         * Set the `thread_count` property to the size of the thread pool for read operations.
         * For audited benchmarks, ensure that the `warmup` and `operation_count` properties are set so that the warmup and benchmark phases last for 30+ minutes and 2+ hours, respectively.
     * **Output:**